Aldersley: Employment

 Aldersley has an unemployment rate of 3.8%, below the city average of 5.3%.
 Although, the percentage of Aldersley who were unemployed but economically active was 5.2%.

 Education

 Primary

 Claregate Primary School is the principal provider of primary schooling for the Aldersley area.

 Secondary

 Aldersley High School is not actually in Aldersley, but is located on the western edge of the neighbouring area of Pendeford.

 Leisure

-WV Active Aldersley is a major leisure facility, located within the suburb of Aldersley, and provides training and competition facilities for athletics, cycling and target shooting.
+WV Active Aldersley is a leisure facility wholly owned by City of Wolverhampton Council.
+It provides training and competition facilities for athletics, cycling and target shooting.
+Aldersley Stadium, a part of the facility, was built in 1956 and has an athletics track with a banked cycle track around its perimeter.
+The centre also has astroturf football and hockey pitches, the National Indoor Shooting venue, a sports hall and gym.
+Wolverhampton Wanderers academy have a 'dome' with an indoor pitch on the grounds.
+Since 2018 (except for 2020), WV Active Aldersley has hosted the Grand Slam of Darts.
+It also hosted live comedy shows and other events whilst the Wolverhampton Civic Hall was being refurbished.
+The Grand Slam of Darts was expected to return to Wolverhampton's Civic Hall in 2023, but has remained at WV Active Aldersley.

-Claregate playing fields have tennis courts, a large grass pitch area used for football and cricket, a pavilion with changing facilities and a children's play area.
+Nearby, Claregate Park has tennis courts, a large grass pitch area used for football and cricket, a pavilion with changing facilities and a children's play area.

-Public houses in the area include the recently refurbished The Pilot on Green Lane and The Swan Hotel on Lower Street.
+Public houses in the area include The Pilot on Green Lane, The Claregate on Codsall Road and The Swan Hotel on Lower Street.

-There is also a local Brownie unit (1st Aldersley Brownies) which is held at the Christ the King Church hall located on Pendeford Avenue.
+A local Brownie unit (1st Aldersley Brownies) is based at the Christ the King Church hall on Pendeford Avenue.